triskaT/english-for-designers/02-first-impression/index.md

 ### Other things I work on

-Most of the time now I practice gesture drawing.
+- *Most of the time now I practice gesture drawing*.
-My goal is to make my ideas come to life for others to enjoy, just like I enjoy in games or stories.
+- *My goal is to make my ideas come to life for others to enjoy, just like I enjoy in games or stories*.